Out-Law Guide 9 min. read

 A new tax on plastic packaging manufactured in, or imported into the UK, that does not contain at least 30% recycled plastic is being introduced from 1 April 2022.

 The rate of tax will be £200 per metric tonne of plastic packaging.

-A charge to plastic packaging tax (PPT) arises when a chargeable plastic packaging component is produced in the UK by a person acting in the course of a business or where it is imported into the UK on behalf of such a person.
+A charge to PPT arises when a chargeable plastic packaging component is produced in the UK by a person acting in the course of a business or where it is imported into the UK on behalf of such a person.
 It only applies to ‘finished’ products.

 A ‘packaging component’ is a product that is designed to be suitable for use, whether alone or in combination with other products, in the containment, protection, handling, delivery or presentation of goods at any stage in the supply chain of the goods, from the producer of the goods to the consumer or user.
 This is a wide definition which will catch items which may not be thought of as packaging such as coat hangers.
 It also covers reusable and refillable items such as plastic crates and intermediate bulk containers (IBCs).

 If the packaging component meets the definition, it does not matter if it is produced or imported for use in the supply chain of the goods, or by a consumer or user.

-Imports of packaging which already contains goods, such as plastic bottles filled with drinks or plastic packaging around goods, will also potentially be subject to the tax with some exclusions – such as filled packaging components with a primary storage function such as glasses cases or DVD cases; and where the packaging is an integral part of the goods, such as printer cartridges or tea bags.
+Imports of packaging which already contains goods, such as plastic bottles filled with drinks or plastic packaging around goods, will also potentially be subject to the tax with some exclusions.
+They include filled packaging components with a primary storage function, such as glasses cases or DVD cases; and where the packaging is an integral part of the goods, such as printer cartridges or tea bags.

 Products will also be subject to PPT if they are designed as single use packaging products for use by a consumer or user in containing any commodity or waste.
 This will mean that plastic bags, bin liners, nappy sacks, disposable cups and such like will be subject to PPT.

 Even though the tax is designed to have environmental benefits, plastic includes biodegradable, compostable and oxo-degradable plastics.